JuliaLang/julia/doc/stdlib/libc.rst

    ..
 Docstring generated from Julia source

    Call ``malloc`` from the C standard library.
-Note, this is not the standard way to allocate memory in Julia (there is no need to allocate or deallocate manually).
-This indirect way of "manual memory allocation", using the C Standard Library, will result in a memory leak if the memory is not freed later explicitly, e.g. it will not be handled by Julia's garbage collection mechanism.
-This use, is for Julia's internal standard library use or those who really know what they are doing and require more control.
-See also the embedding section of the manual before proceding, if your intention is really to call C functions that allocate memory.
+Note, the standard way is not using this function (or calloc or in general C Standard Library memory management functions) directly as Julia allocates memory indirectly (and deallocates using garbage collection).
+Indirect "manual memory allocation", using the C Standard Library, will result in a memory leak, if the memory is not freed later explicitly, e.g. the memory will not be handled by Julia's garbage collection mechanism.

 .. function:: calloc(num::Integer, size::Integer) -> Ptr{Void}